taranntell/womcore3000/README.md

-# Mausilda - Baby Sound Machine
+# Wombcore 3000

+**The Industrial-Grade Sleep for Soft Skulls**

 A web-based sound machine to help calm, relax, or entertain your baby.
-Mausilda generates various soothing sounds using the Web Audio API, with no external sound files needed.
+Wombcore 3000 generates various soothing sounds using the Web Audio API, with no external sound files needed.

 ## Features

-- **Multiple Sound Types**: Choose from white noise, pink noise, brown noise, heartbeat, ocean waves, rain, snow, forest ambience, and a gentle lullaby.
+- **Multiple Sound Types**: Choose from white noise, brown noise, heartbeat, ocean waves, rain, snow, forest ambience, and a gentle lullaby.
-- **Combo Mode**: Mix and match different sounds to create a custom soundscape for your baby.
 - **Sleep Timer**: Automatically stop sounds after 15, 30, or 60 minutes.
 - **Volume Control**: Easily adjust the volume to find the perfect level.
+- **Background Audio Support**: Lock your mobile device and keep listening.
 - **Responsive Design**: Works on mobile devices, tablets, and desktops.
 - **No Audio Files**: All sounds are procedurally generated using the Web Audio API.